 It makes people get less (if not free from) social anxiety, leading to mental health problems.

 Although there is no like button, comment and message features are still available.

 Badges are labels of our skills and interests.
 We can add as many badges as we want.

 You might know me as a self-taught web developer and a technical blogger.
 But do you know that I am also a foodie who cares about communities, has an interest in photography, etc.? 😄

 This is where we want to post our activities, achievements, or anything that we want to highlight.

-There are shortcuts on the highlight page that comes in handy at the bottom.
+Shortcuts on the highlight page come in handy at the bottom.